 - Am I present to the room in my devotion? (versus pre-occupied with content or technology) - What instructions need to be given to guide people in this devotion so they are safe and not second guessing what happens next?
-Are these invitational in tone? (versus commanding) - What elements of my devotion invite people's participation? (beyond just a monologue) - What use of invitation or open-ended question am I using to create space for people's own reflections?
-Have I included moments of silence?
-Have I left room for people to fill in and make their own response privately or out loud? (versus telling them what to feel or think) What discipline or practice do I use to hold the silent space appropriately? - Have I practiced the devotion in all its aspects to ascertain that it is completed within 12 minutes?
+Are these invitational in tone? (versus commanding) - What elements of my devotion invite people's participation? (beyond just a monologue) - Have I practiced the devotion in all its aspects to ascertain that it is completed within 12 minutes?

-After reflection, please respond to your FWC noting in bullet points:
+After reflection, please respond to your MFC noting in bullet points: